Bison Conservation and Transfer Program

 However, before bison can be transferred to land outside Yellowstone, they must be quarantined and repeatedly tested for the disease brucellosis for one to three years.
 Yellowstone Forever was an integral partner in funding the recent expansion of the Yellowstone bison quarantine facility.
 Today, the facilities within Yellowstone can hold up to 200 animals annually and support the transfer of up to 100 bison to Tribes each year.
 Continued success of the Bison Conservation and Transfer Program requires ongoing financial support for animal husbandry, disease testing, and education and outreach.

-During the summer of 2020, 40 bull bison completed the final phase of quarantine at Fort Peck and were transferred to 16 different tribes across the country, including to states as far reaching as Kansas, Wisconsin and Alaska, as part of efforts to build and restore bison herds on these tribal lands.
+During the summer of 2020, 40 bull bison completed the final phase of quarantine at Fort Peck and were transferred to 16 different Tribes across the country, including to states as far reaching as Kansas, Wisconsin and Alaska, as part of efforts to build and restore bison herds on these Tribal lands.

 Yellowstone National Park diverted an additional 105 bison from slaughter in March 2020 by placing them in the limited capacity facilities in and just outside the park, and in January 2021 a large family group of 50 bison were transferred to Fort Peck for the final phase of testing.
 In January 2023, 112 bison were transferred to Fort Peck in Poplar, MT.
 Most recently, another 116 bison were transferred to Fort Peck in early February 2024.
 The Bison Conservation Transfer Program continues to make history, having relocated the largest number of live Yellowstone bison to American Indian Tribes in the world.